Meal Prep for Beginners: A Simple Week-by-Week Plan

 Why Meal Prep Works

 People who meal prep eat an average of 200-300 fewer calories per day compared to those who decide meals on the spot, according to research published in the International Journal of Behavioral Nutrition.
+Over a month, that's roughly 2 pounds of fat loss — without changing anything about willpower or diet quality.

 Week 1: Start Simple